Writing files

 Products.Path = "/sample/products-\{Products.Product}.xlsx"

-show table "Products" a1b3 export: min(Products.Path) with
+show table "Products" a1b3 write: min(Products.Path) with

 Products.Product